 In 2001 he took up a newly created role as manager of the eSection at the NZ Correspondence School (Te Kura) where he led a team in pioneering approaches to online learning and also conceived of and led the creation of the Virtual Learning Network, an online course brokerage service for schools in New Zealand that has since become a key part of the Ministry of Education’s eLearning strategy.

-Derek has particular skills in instructional design, programme design and planning for the appropriate use of a range of technologies to support online and blended learning.
+Derek has particular skills in strategic planning and policy design, with an emphasis on future-focused education, flexible learning and the role of digital technologies.
 He has been an active distance and online educator since the early 1990s.
 He has been a long service executive member of the Flexible Learning Association of New Zealand (FLANZ) and in 2018 was given a life membership of that organisation in recognition of his contribution to the field.

 Derek has worked as a consultant to the Commonwealth of Learning, and as a member of the NZ communications sub-commission for UNESCO.
 He is a regular speaker at conferences both nationally and internationally, and maintains a blog on matters relating to e-learning, the future of education and other aspects of interest to educators; http://www.wenmoth.net